-Maginnis Law continues its investigation into mortgage companies threatening foreclosure proceedings on debtors who have successfully filed for bankruptcy, and whose fresh starts are willfully disregarded by the creditor.
+Maginnis Howard continues its investigation into mortgage companies threatening foreclosure proceedings on debtors who have successfully filed for bankruptcy, and whose fresh starts are willfully disregarded by the creditor.
 Banks or mortgage companies may continue to send statements demanding payment with inaccurate information, report inaccurate information on credit, refuse to file papers with registers of deeds indicating that mortgage notes have been satisfied.
 Our firm has recently resolved multiple cases in which a bank or mortgage company refuses to abide by court orders deeming loans current or paid off in full.
-Our firm also has resolved a class action who contacted over 10,000 individuals after their bankruptcy discharge in an effort to collect medical debt.
+Our firm also has resolved a class action for more than 10,000 people who dealt with post-bankruptcy collection efforts for discharged medical debt.

 Sadly, cases like this are not at all uncommon.
 Debt collectors refusing to acknowledge bankruptcy payment plans, restructuring periods, and in general any bankruptcy court decisions made regarding restructured or paid-off debt is a regular occurrence, and one which brings about great distress, both psychological and even physical, to people who already find themselves at their most vulnerable moments and working hard to get their finances and their lives back on track.